Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 - Emotional pricing decisions

-Low prices → Overworked → Poor quality → Lost customers → Lower prices → Repeat
+Low prices → Overworked → Poor quality → Lost customers → Lower prices → Repeat.
+Break the cycle by pricing for value and enforcing minimum acceptable margin.

 Conclusion: Mastering Service Business Pricing